M64GitHub/zigreSID/README.md

 # Zig SID Soundchip Emulation

 This project provides **SID soundchip emulation** for **Zig**, enabling you to generate and play SID audio with ease.
-It is built upon the powerful **reSID** C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.
-Additionally it provides `.sid` tune format support and playback.
+It is built upon the powerful **reSID** C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of **Zig**.
+Additionally it provides `.sid` tune file-format support and playback.

 🎶🎵 **Reviving the Commodore 64 SID sound with the power of Zig!** 🎵🎶